mesuutt/ssed/README.md

 ### Usage

-You can pipe STDOUT of any command-line program to ssed for send output of the program to the SSE clients shown as below:
+You can pipe STDOUT of any command-line program to ssed for send output of the program to the SSE clients:

 ```bash
 $ ./printEverySecond.sh | ssed